-3D User Interfaces.
-In recent years, many frameworks have been proposed which extend 2D GUIs for operating systems (OSs) to so called 3D desktops, but also existing OSs evolve to 3D and include depth information [1,16].
-These approaches provide a virtual 3D space in which 2D GUI elements are replaced by three-dimensional counterparts.
+In recent years, many frameworks have been proposed which extend 2D GUIs for operating systems (OSs) to so called 3D desktops, but also existing OSs evolve to 3D and include depth information [1, 16].
+These approaches provide a virtual 3D space in which three-dimensional counterparts replace 2D GUI elements.
 Hence, more space is available to display further information.
 Although these environments provide a fancy visualization, it has not been investigated in how far they improve the interaction process, since they force the user to perform 3D interactions where 2D interactions are intended.
-Due to the mentioned shortcomings of virtual reality (VR) interfaces, hybrid approaches have been proposed which combine 2D and 3D interaction using different display or interaction technologies [4,21].
-For example, Benko et al. have discussed techniques to grab monoscopically displayed objects from a projection screen in order to view them stereoscopically using a head mounted display [4].
+Due to the mentioned shortcomings of virtual reality (VR) interfaces, hybrid approaches have been proposed which combine 2D and 3D interaction using different display or interaction technologies [4, 21].
+For example, Benko et al. have discussed techniques to grab monoscopically-displayed objects from a projection screen in order to view them stereoscopically using a head mounted display [4].
 However, an instrumentation of the user is still required.